Introduction to Mulching

 How Often Should You Refresh Mulch?

-Addressing Weather-Related Damage
+Addressing Weather-Related Mulch Displacement

 Enhancing Garden Aesthetics with Mulch

-Conclusion: Why Mulching Is Essential for Your Garden
+Final Thoughts: Why Mulching Is Essential for Your Garden